You can learn more on how to discover resources across Coventry University Archives and Special Collections on this guide.

 The advanced search can be used for very specific searches and allows you to include or exclude text in particular fields (such as title, description, reference number etc.)

-We have some archive materials that have yet to be listed either on paper or digitally.
-Unlisted material is not usually available for research.
-This currently includes some of the Frederick Lanchester collection, the university’s ‘institutional’ archives, and other collections mentioned on our ‘Discover the archive collections’ home page.
-These items will be listed as soon as possible.
+We also have some unlisted material that we are working our way through including some of the Frederick Lanchester collection, the university’s ‘institutional’ archives, and other collections mentioned on our ‘Discover the archive collections’ home page.
+These items will be listed when resources are available.

 Although the archives are based in the university library there is a difference between library and archive material.
 Libraries mostly collect published material (secondary sources), which is normally organised by subject, and browsing and borrowing is allowed.
 Archives mostly collect unpublished unique material (primary sources), which can only be viewed in dedicated reading rooms and cannot be borrowed.
 Secondary sources in libraries can help us understand primary sources in archives.

-The definition of an archive collection as used by The Society of American Archivists and The National Archives in the UK is:
+The definition of an archive collection as used by The National Archives in the UK and The Society of American Archivists is:

 "Materials created or received by a person, family or organisation, public or private, in the conduct of their affairs and preserved because of the enduring value contained in them or as evidence of the functions and responsibilities of their creator, especially those materials maintained using the principles of provenance, original order and collective control; permanent records"